-The variety of benzos include (brand names are in parenthesis):
+The variety of benzodiazepines include (brand names are in parenthesis):

 - Diazepam (Valium) and clorazepate (Tranxene) – usually begin working quickly, in around 30 to 60 minutes.

-- Oxazepam (Serax) – this type of benzo has a much slower onset, meaning it takes longer to begin working.
+- Oxazepam (Serax) – these have a much slower onset, meaning they take longer to begin working.

 - Lorazepam (Ativan), alprazolam (Xanax), and clonazepam (Klonopin) fall somewhere in between in terms of how quickly they begin to work.

-The length of time that the effects of benzos last is also dependent on the type of benzo taken.
-They can last a short amount of time (3 to 8 hours), an intermediate amount of time (11 to 20 hours), or a long period of time (1 to 3 days).
+The length of time that the effects of benzos last is also dependent on the type taken.
+Benzodiazepines can last:

-Xanax, which is one of the more common and well-known benzos falls into the middle category, lasting 11 to 20 hours.
+Xanax, which is one of the more common and well-known benzodiazepines falls into the middle category, lasting 11 to 20 hours.
 Xanax, in particular, is most commonly prescribed to treat anxiety disorders.

 Valium is another commonly prescribed benzo.
 It can be used for a variety of reasons, such as muscle relaxation, seizure disorders, and insomnia.